 - 1. Remove all expired permits.
 A single-edge razor blade works best, or the parking office has a scraper to lend. - 2.
-Place permits against the outside of the designated window and slide the paper away.
-Do not apply when temperature is below freezing.
-Do not attempt to change the position of the permit after removing the paper or the decal will read void and will need to be replaced for a fee of \$10. - 3.
+Place permits against the side of the designated window area.
+Do not apply when the temperature is below freezing.
+Do not attempt to change the position of the permit after applying as "void" mark will transfer. - 3.
 Remove air bubbles with the edge of a stiff card. - 4.
 Close the window displaying the permit when the vehicle is parked on campus.